-Before you begin browsing, ask James and Heather about the books in the class case next to the front desk.
+Before you begin browsing, ask James and Heather about the books in the glass case next to the front desk.
 Inside are some first editions, a bootlegged copy of “Tropic of Cancer”, and a copy of “Death Valley and its Country” signed by Amelia Earhart’s husband.
 The children’s section of the book shop is pure magic, too.
 Beneath a canopy of twinkle lights, children can read the classics by Shel Silverstein, Lewis Carol, and Stewart Little.
 Cozy up in the reading area with any books of your choosing and drift away to a land of fiction, non-fiction… Or, go ahead and pick up “Where the Wild Things Are” if you want.
 Everyone deserves a good picture book now and them.

 The Wheel Bike Shop

-Finish reading that last page then walk next door to the The Wheel bike shop.
+Finish reading that the last page then walk next door to The Wheel bike shop.
 It’s time to get your blood pumping with a little bike ride.
 A.C.
 Howell is the guy you’re going to want to talk to when you walk inside this treasure trove of two wheels, (wonder why Mike loves this place so much…) Having been in the bike business for 42 years, he knows a thing or two about them.
-A.C. will set you up with a new Schwinn bike, accessories, or a even quick repair on your own bike before hitting the trails over at the Chicasaw Trace County Park.
+A.C. will set you up with a new Schwinn bike, accessories, or an even quick repair on your own bike before hitting the trails over at the Chicasaw Trace County Park.
 Don’t forget to check out the 50s Schwinn bike suspended from the ceiling and the bike with wooden rims above the door before you leave!

 If you are ever going to cheat on your diet, this is the place to do it.
 Pie Sensations has been owned by Dan and Laura Stump and Mike and Kate Stump since 2013, (original shop was opened in 2010,) and located next to the ever groovy, Variety Records.
 The skillful bakers come in around 8:00 AM to begin baking offerings of pies, cakes, cupcakes, toffee, caramels, whoopie pies, truffles, and cheesecakes.
 In total, there are more than 60 pies to choose from like traditional apple, chess, and meringue pies.
 However, there is one pie to rule them all, that even made Paula Deen a fan: Turtle Pie.
 This chocolate, caramel, pecan piece of heaven has also won four blue ribbons at various fairs.